 The Video Relay Service (also known as video interpreting service) is a system using a computer and a web camera.
 This service allows the deaf and hard of hearing individuals communicate over video telephone.
 The system is widely used in the workplace.
 This system allows the deaf people improve their level of communication, thus, making them more confident and productive.

 Uber is one of the companies that hire deaf and hard of hearing drivers.
 In partnership with the Communication Service for the Deaf (CSD), they developed an online video support guide that goes directly into their app.
 This features flashing trip request, text-only communication with the riders, notifying the riders that the drive is deaf or hard of hearing.
 This gives the deaf and hard of hearing drivers the opportunity to earn a living.

 There are also gadgets used at home for the deaf to live a safer and comfortable life.
 Alarm clocks that vibrates can be placed under their pillow to wake them.
 It also has a flashing light.
 In case of fire, a fire/smoke detector with a bright flashlight that warns a deaf person if there’s smoke or fire can be installed.
 A phone flasher light also warns them when the phone is ringing.

 Another safety gadget is the vibrating bracelet which is something a deaf person can wear.
 This bracelet tickles the wrist when sound is detected around the house like a phone ringing, doorbell, and sirens.

 Deaf in the Social Environment

-Communication is made more accessible with these gloves.
+Communication is made easier with these gloves.
 It translated real-time sign language into readable text which is relayed via Bluetooth to a computer or smartphone.
-This way, communicating with other people gets better.
+This way communicating with friends and other people around here gets better.